University Initiatives & Partnerships

 Explore some of our stuttering services:

-In addition, our graduate students are offered the opportunity to complete a department certficate in the Bilingual and Multicultural Program.
+In addition, our graduate students are offered the opportunity to complete a department certificate in the Bilingual and Multicultural Program.
 This program is designed for students to engage with various cultural and linguistic groups in the community as a part of certificate requirements.

-This group aims to promote autism research as well as community engagement in terms of services and activities through partner organizations such as Children's Hospital and Autism Clinic of the University.
+The University of Minnesota Autism Initiative (UMAI) group aims to promote autism research as well as community engagement in terms of services and activities through partner organizations such as Children's Hospital and Autism Clinic of the University.

 The vision of CATSS is to harness the University of Minnesota's world-leading scientific expertise in sensory science to tackle the problems faced by millions of people with sensory deficits, such as low vision or hearing loss.
 With our aging population, sensory deficits that cut people off from their social and physical environment will have an increasingly devastating impact at both the individual and societal levels.